wsphd/csun-bana-607/README.md

 ## Decision Trade-offs

 * Organizational Size (not so subtle)
-  * small firm (you are a 'jack of all trades'); large firm (most decisions are made for you)
+  * e.g., small firm (you are a 'jack of all trades'); large firm (most decisions have already been made for you)
 * Organizational Culture (subtle)
-  * Read first, listen later; or listen first, read later
+  * e.g., Read first, listen later; or listen first, read later

 ## Sample, recent WSJ Headlines - [CSUN Library Access](https://ocw.smithw.org/bus312/librarymaterials.html)